Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/avax-liquid-staking-mechanics.md

 ## Staking Mechanics

-AVAX Liquid Staking lets the user stake their funds through the ANKR deposit address on the Avalanche network, accumulate rewards, and receive their stake+rewards when unstaking.
+AVAX Liquid Staking lets the user stake their funds through the Ankr deposit address on the Avalanche network, accumulate rewards, and receive their stake+rewards when unstaking.

-It is well-described by its requirement, fees, rewards, validators, as well as smart contracts and workflow that shows the functions to call to interact with these smart contracts.
+The following section explains staking requirements, fees, rewards, validators, smart contracts and function calls to interact with these smart contracts.

 ## Requirements